pazliddinovulugbek/pazliddinovulugbek/README.md

 ### 🚀 About Me
 - 💻 I'm a **FrontEnd Developer**
-- 📚 Currently learning **React.js, Next.js, and Node.js**
+- 📚 Currently learning **Html, Css, Js, React.js**
-- 🎯 Goal: To become a FullStack Developer
+- 🎯 Goal: To become a FrontEnd Developer
 - 🌍 From Uzbekistan

 ---